 Some of the artifacts we found from that time period illustrate the military side of Bellevue, and also give us some idea of what may have adorned their tables, such as this large pearlware platter that would have been used during one of the great dinner parties.
 These parties would have been raucous affairs and we can only imagine the noise of wine glasses, like the one below, being vigorously banged on the table in acknowledgment of a toast.

 But the excavations also showed us that life at Bellevue wasn’t all business and entertaining, as these pearlware children’s cups attest.
-The most evocative of the cups reads “A Present for Our Dear Boy.”
+The most evocative of the cups reads “A Present for My Dear Boy.”

 The excavations also uncovered the cobble remains of the stables along Spring Garden Road as well as a large water cistern and a rock drain system.

 The final surprise for us was the discovery of the privy/outhouse, which we assumed to have been destroyed.
 Privies tended to be used as garbage dumps, especially at the end of their useful lives, and they can be little treasure troves.
 The majority of the artifacts came from the privy, including this pearlware chamber pot.